camerunhannah/Calculator-CLA/readme.md

 High Test Coverage: Achieves 90% test coverage or better using pytest and pytest-cov to ensure reliability.

 Continuous Integration (CI): Configured with GitHub Actions to automatically run tests and check coverage on every push and pull request.

+Color-Coded Outputs: Enhances readability and user experience in the command-line interface with distinct colors for prompts, results, errors, and informational messages using the colorama library.

 📦 Project Setup
 Follow these steps to get the calculator application up and running on your local machine.